Azure/azure-quickstart-templates/acs-mesos-full-template/README.md

  ![Image of Mesos container service on azure](https://raw.githubusercontent.com/rgardler/azure-quickstart-templates/acs/acs-mesos-full-template/images/mesos-webui.png)

- 2. On top of page, click frameworks and notice your Marathon and Swarm frameworks
+ 2. On top of page, click frameworks and notice your Marathon and Chronos frameworks

  ![Image of Mesos frameworks on azure](https://raw.githubusercontent.com/rgardler/azure-quickstart-templates/acs/acs-mesos-full-template/images/mesos-frameworks.png)

  3. On top of page, click agents and you can see your agents.
-On windows or linux jumpbox you can also drill down into the slave and see its logs.
+On windows or linux jumpbox you can also drill down into the agent and see its logs.
+(Note: "Agents" and "Slaves" are synonymous, and as announced in August 2015 at MesosCon, the word "Slave" will be replaced with "Agent")

  ![Image of Mesos agents on azure](https://raw.githubusercontent.com/rgardler/azure-quickstart-templates/acs/acs-mesos-full-template/images/mesos-agents.png)

-5. browse and explore Marathon UI http://master0:8080 (or if using tunnel http://localhost:8080 )
+5. browse and explore Marathon UI http://NAMEOFMASTERNODE:8080.
+The NAMEOFMASTERNODE can be obtained from the "frameworks" page (or if using tunnel http://localhost:8080).

 6. start a long running job in Marathon
- 1. click "+New App"
+ 1. click "Create"
  2. type "myfirstapp" for the id
  3. type `/bin/bash -c "for i in {1..5}; do echo MyFirstApp $i; sleep 1; done` for the command
  4. scroll to bottom and click create